innocent-gift/RECIPIEAPP/README.md

  2.1 Comprehensive Recipe Database
-Access to hundreds of recipes with detailed information Categorised by meal type, cuisine, and main ingredients Real-time recipe data from The MealDB API
+Access to hundreds of recipes with detailed information Categorised by meal type, cuisine, and main ingredients recipe data from The Spoonacular API

  2.2 Advanced Search and Filtering
 Search functionality by recipe name